-Incorrect Data On Certification Form AG 490 Resulting In Excess Reimbursements By The Commonwealth For Special 1989 Ad Hoc Adjustments
+• Incorrect Data On Certification Form AG 490 Resulting In Excess Reimbursements By The Commonwealth For Special 1989 Ad Hoc Adjustments

-As disclosed in the prior audit period, the Certification Forms AG 490 filed by the city contained incorrect data which resulted in the overpayment of postretirement adjustments to the city during the years 2011 through 2015.
+As disclosed in the prior audit period, the Certification Forms AG 490 filed by the city contained incorrect data which resulted in the overpayment of postretirement adjustments to the city during the years 2016 and 2017.
 It was recommended the city reimburse the overpayments back to the Commonwealth and take appropriate action to ensure the accuracy of the information reported in the future.

-During the current audit period, the city partially complied with our prior audit recommendation by reimbursing the total overpayments of the special 1989 ad hoc postretirement adjustments received during the years 2011 through 2015 to the Commonwealth.
-However, a similar condition occurred during the current audit period.
-The Certification Forms AG 490 submitted during 2016 and 2017 again contained discrepancies which has resulted in additional overpayments of the special ad hoc postretirement adjustments as further discussed in the finding contained in this report.
+During the current audit period, the city partially complied with our prior audit recommendation by reimbursing the total overpayments of the special 1989 ad hoc postretirement adjustments received during the years 2016 and 2017 to the Commonwealth.
+However, a similar condition occurred during the current audit period as further discussed in the finding contained in this report.